microsoft/PartsUnlimitedMRP/docs/HOL_BDD-Security-Framework-integration-into-VSTS/README.md

 ```

-**Step 9.** Add port 22 to the list of expected open ports like so:
+**Step 9.** Change ports to the expected 22, 8080 and 9080.
+Also note that initially test was run against localhost (VM with BDD-Security).
+Change host value to the public IP address of your VM with MRP solution.

    ![](media/34.png)